 - Ida Sofia and Greta have an example of The Glorious War of Sisterly Rivalry.
 Ida Sofia is the straight-laced intellectual, while Greta is an impulsive The Fashionista.

-- When it comes to Cecilia and Hannes, they develope a full-blown Sibling Rivalry.
+- When it comes to Cecilia and Hannes, they develop a full-blown Sibling Rivalry.
 Cecilia is pretty much pressured into getting a High School diploma, whether that is what she wants or not.
 Hannes has dyslexia and could hardly get even a passing grade in Elementary School, so he thinks that he is The Unfavorite.
 But if you ask Cecilia, he is free at least to get a job and make money and simply go anywhere he wants.
 They are constantly jealous of each other and are even divided by their different tastes in music: Cecilia's upbeat rock'n'roll vs Hannes's moody jazz.
 It is only very gradually, that they can start to approach each other again.

 - Åsa and Saga are a Tomboy and Girly Girl pair. Åsa is a The Fashionista, who becomes a fashion designer.
 Saga is the Outdoorsy Gal, who is more interested in becoming a farmer like their parents.